 - Electrocution (through faulty equipment)

 East Midlands airport covers three major areas within the UK, which includes Lincolnshire, the Trent Valley, and Derbyshire.
 The East Midlands airport has proven to be a very popular airport within the UK, as it saw over 4.5 million passengers in 2018, and is considered a major air cargo hub.

 The Health and Safety Executive (HSE) RIDDOR and Enforcement Statistics for the Air Transport Injury recorded 6138 injuries involving UK air transport employees (excluding cargo handlers) between 2009/10 – 2013/14.
 The HSE also reports elsewhere that an estimated £15 billion was spent in 2017/18 in relation to workplace injuries and ill health from the current working conditions within the UK.

 This online guide aims to outline the types of accidents which could possibly occur at an airport, how possible accidents might occur at airports and how an airport accident victim could have grounds to make a claim for compensation.

-Airport accidents could be caused by different factors, and one of them might be negligence.
+East Midlands Airport accident claims could be made as a result of many different factors, of which one of them might be negligence.
 From spillages to maintenance, there are different ways an accident could be caused by negligence, and there are ways to prevent them from happening.
 But in the event you have been injured due to the negligence of an airport, then you might be wondering what steps you could take.
 Citizen’s Advice has provided some provisional steps you could consider after being injured in any type of accident.
 These steps include: